milla77905/Recepti/documentation/implementacija/porocilo_kanban.md

 - **Who**: Nora
 - **Description**: Create a function to return an updated list of nutritional values when the portion count is adjusted.

+### 3.4 Frontend - Displaying 'Daily Intake Guide'
+- **Estimated Cost**: 5 points
+- **Priority**: Medium
+- **Who**: Miha
+- **Description**: Update the frontend to display a "Daily Intake Guide" section that shows nutritional values as percentages of the recommended daily intake.
+The frontend will dynamically calculate and update these percentages when the nutritional values or portion count changes.

+### 3.5 Frontend - Calculating Percentage for Daily Intake Guide
+- **Estimated Cost**: 5 points
+- **Priority**: Medium
+- **Who**: Nora
+- **Description**: Develop the frontend logic to calculate the percentage of each nutritional value (e.g., calories, fat, protein) relative to a standard daily recommended intake.
+These calculations should be triggered dynamically whenever the nutritional values or portion size changes, ensuring the displayed percentages are always accurate.

+### 3.6 Documentation - Kanban System
+- **Estimated Cost**: 2 points
+- **Priority**: Medium
+- **Who**: Mila
+- **Description**: Develop a comprehensive guide on how to use the Kanban system for project management.
+The documentation includea an overview of Kanban principles, step-by-step instructions for creating and managing tasks, and tips for optimizing workflow efficiency.

 ## 4. Progress Tracking
 - **Task Tracking**: Tasks are moved between columns (`ToDo`, `In Progress`, `Done`) on the Kanban board based on their status.
 - **Regular Updates**: The board is updated daily to reflect the latest progress and ensure transparency.